Sixela33/File-Scanner/README.md

 # File-Scanner

-This is a project I made to practice my cv2 skills.
-To be able to get this final product I had to undrstand and modify the images.
+This is a project I made for my work back in 2019, the targtet was to pair it with some machine learning to be able to read forms automatically.

 ![img not found](Imagenes/Result.png?raw=true)

 ## Functionalities

-This application, as the title says, looks for the biggest contour (zone with diferent color) and crip the image to focus it completly and then allows the user to take a screenhsot.
+This application looks for the biggest contour (zone with diferent color) and crops the image to focus on it completly and then allows the user to take a screenhsot, this works like a regular scanner that you can have on your phone.

 ## Technologies